-Allergan (AGN) leads in the aesthetics products globally, and its revenues are attributable to the acquisition of Allergan Inc. The US Medical Aesthetics segment includes facial aesthetics, medical dermatology products, and a wide range of silicone gel and saline breast implants for US markets only.
-Total revenues for US medical aesthetics were $1.5 billion during 2015.
-The increased contribution isn’t comparable on a year-over-year basis.
+Allergan (AGN) leads in aesthetics products globally.
+Its US medical aesthetics segment includes facial aesthetics, medical dermatology products, and a wide range of silicone gel and saline breast implants in US markets only.

-- Facial aesthetics reported revenues of $817.8 million during 2015.
-The total facial rejuvenation portfolio includes Botox, an injectible to reduce glabellar lines temporarily, Juvederm dermal filler gel products, Vivite, Prevage MD, and MD Forte products.
+The segment’s facial aesthetics franchise reported revenue of $279.4 million in 1Q16 compared to $35.2 million in 1Q15.
+The franchise’s total facial rejuvenation portfolio includes Botox, an injectible that reduces glabellar lines temporarily, Juvederm dermal filler gel products, Vivite, Prevage MD, and MD Forte products.

-- Medical dermatology reported revenues of $493.5 million during 2015.
-This franchise has advanced dermatology products to treat skin diseases and improve skin appearance.
+The medical dermatology franchise reported revenue of $122.2 million in 1Q16 compared to $30.5 million in 1Q15.
+This franchise includes advanced dermatology products that treat skin diseases and improve the skin’s appearance.

-- Plastic surgery products reported revenues of $202.5 million during 2015.
-These products include the Natrelle brand of products for breast augmentation, including silicone-filled implants and saline-filled implants, and breast reconstruction products.
+The plastic surgery products franchise reported revenue of $48.1 million in 1Q16 compared to $14.1 million in 1Q15.
+These products include the Natrelle brand of products for breast augmentation, including silicone-filled implants, saline-filled implants, and breast reconstruction products.